a-r-t/SER-225-Game-Platformer/docs/GameOverview/game-overview.md

 This game (which has no title as of now) is a traditional platformer where you play as a cat and have to traverse from the beginning to the end of a level while avoiding enemies.
 Upon hitting the gold box at the end of a level, the level is completed.
 Touching an enemy results in a game over and the level must be restarted.

 Inspiration for this game came from popular 2D platformers such as Mario and Megaman.
-The player currently can walk around, jump, and duck as standard to the genre, and enemy/level design and graphics were heavily influenced by the games [Super Mario World](https://www.youtube.com/watch?v=ta7ufW0Prws) and [Megaman 2](https://www.youtube.com/watch?v=vuJ8Qr-3_zg).
+The player currently can walk around, jump, and duck as is standard to the genre.
+Enemy, level, and graphics design were heavily influenced by the games [Super Mario World](https://www.youtube.com/watch?v=ta7ufW0Prws) and [Megaman 2](https://www.youtube.com/watch?v=vuJ8Qr-3_zg).

 The art direction was intended to create a "happy" vibe, and follows a blocky minimalistic style ~~because I am a horrible artist~~.
 The sun shines, the flowers dance, and a bright color palette is used ~~which is totally not just the result of me only using Microsoft Paint default colors~~.